 E-Learning is one of the inovations in the field of education that utilizes information technology.
 Various online learning models began to be developed.
-For example, blended learning, distance learning and flipped learning (McKnight et al. 2013).
+For example, blended learning, distance learning and flipped learning (McKnight et al. 2016).
 This online learning basically tries to innovate and change the paradigm in learning.
 Through e-learning students have the opportunity to study anywhere and anytime as long as they have access to the internet network.
 It is not possible for students to carry books everywhere.
 But it is very possible for students to carry their mobile phone or smartphone with them everywhere and use it to study anytime.

 One of the online learning models that is currently being studied in educational research is flipped learning.
 The pioneers of flipped learning are Jonathan Bergmann and Aaron Sams, who studied Chemistry from Colorado in 2007.
 Flipped learning is learning that combines classroom meetings with online learning.
-According to Herreid & Schiller (2013) in flipped learning things that are usually done in class such as explaining material, giving assignments, exercises and homework are moved into online learning.
-The concept of the flipped classroom has generated considerable interest in the educational context in recent years, especially in higher education (Hwang et al, 2015; Long et al, 2017; Jensen et al, 2018; Mehring, 2018; Cheng et al, 2019; Shi et al, 2020 ).
-The flipped classroom is one of the innovative learning models that have appeared in language learning in the last decade (Reidsema et al, 2017; Namaziandost, E., & Çakmak, F. (2020; Mehring, J. 2018; Jensen et al, 2018; El Miedany, 2019; Lee et al, 2020; Feng et al, 2021; Abdullah et al, 2021).
+Flipped learning things that are usually done in class such as explaining material, giving assignments, exercises and homework are moved into online learning (Barbour, et al. 2019).
+The concept of the flipped classroom has generated considerable interest in the educational context in recent years, especially in higher education (Long et al, 2017; Jensen et al, 2018; Mehring, 2018; Lin, et al, 2019; Cheng et al, 2019; Shi et al, 2020).
+The flipped classroom is one of the innovative learning models that have appeared in language learning in the last decade (Reidsema et al, 2017; Hwang, et al. 2017; Namaziandost, et al. 2020; Mehring, J. 2018; Jensen et al, 2018; El Miedany, 2019; Lee et al, 2020; Feng et al, 2021; Abdullah et al, 2021).

 Flipped learning model shows its potential effectiveness and success in teaching language knowledge and language skills.
-Hung (2015) found that both teachers and students have positive perceptions and attitudes that support this pedagogical approach.
+Hung (2018) found that both teachers and students have positive perceptions and attitudes that support this pedagogical approach.
 His research also reveals that flipped learning helps improve students' academic performance in general.
-Several other researchers such as Basal (2015) dan Engin (2014) in their researches also concluded that this approach has a positive impact on the performance and level of proficiency of learners in mastering language competencies.
-According to Al-Harbi & Alshumaimeri (2016) the application of flipped learning helps to overcome some common problems faced by English language learners including low levels of participation, communication and interaction opportunities as well as lack of feedback from teachers.
-In addition, this learning model maximizes time in the classroom for communication activities.
+The application of flipped learning helps to overcome some common problems faced by English language learners including low levels of participation, communication and interaction opportunities as well as lack of feedback from teachers.
+In addition, this learning model maximizes time in the classroom for communication activities (Al-Harbi, et al. 2016).

-There are some relating previuos studies that have been conducted by other researchers such as many professional development programs aim to improve student outcomes by enhancing teacher competencies and effective evaluation of these programs requires a clear delineation of the competencies to be gained.
+There are some relating previuos studies that have been conducted by other reseachers such as many professional development programs aim to improve student outcomes by enhancing teacher competencies and effective evaluation of these programs requires a clear delineation of the competencies to be gained.
 A competency model was developed to evaluate the impact of a teacher professional program that aimed to improve teachers' ability to effectively implement technologically engaged modules in a flipped classroom setting (Barnard et al, 2020).
 This study is found that the academic achievement levels of the students in the flipped classroom model using ARCS motivation strategies were significantly higher than those of the students in the distance education classroom model and the traditional classroom model (Karabatak et al, 2020).
+Other researchers revealed significant differences among teachers' readiness in a high degree and integrating flipped classrooms within learning environments (Jwaifell, et al. 2018).